Conducting transition analysis of thin films composed of long flexible macromolecules: Percolation study: Simulation results

 The percolation transition occurs at the density where the molecules start to overlap with each other, as discussed above.
 At this density, the molecular conformation of the grafted molecule is similar to that of the isolated grafted molecule, which is also similar to that of the non-grafted molecule in the film.
 Furthermore, the number of overlaps between the molecules is $\sim \! \!
 0$, so that the network of the percolation clusters is composed of the apposed, and partially overlapping with the neighbours, molecules.
 This illustrates that the composing element of the percolation clusters, \textit{i.e.} molecular conformation of each molecule, is similar between the films and brushes.
 Therefore, the fractal dimension, \textit{i.e.} self-similarity, of the percolation clusters at the transition point also show the similar values between the films and brushes.
 A similar result also holds for the compatibility of the cluster size distribution at the transition point between these systems.

 Thus, the universality of the percolation transition and concomitant critical phenomena is independent from the extra-molecular topological constraints, \textit{i.e.} grafting.
 In other words, both the systems of the brush and film show the same values of the critical exponents because these systems are the same except that the polymers of the brushes are grafted.
+This universality also holds for systems at different value sets of simulation parameters, such as $w'$ and $v'$, as long as the molecular conformation is similar.